 Focus and Scope

 Water Alternatives is an electronic, peer-reviewed, interdisciplinary journal addressing issues of water, politics and development.
 Manuscript submission, peer review, and publication are all handled on the Internet.
 There is no parallel print process for Water Alternatives.
 We do not charge publication fees.
-WaA welcomes contributions that address any dimension of water resources development, management and use, and their relations with society and the environment (click here for more on subject coverage).
+WaA welcomes contributions that address any dimension of water resources development, management and use, in their relations with society and the environment (click here for more on subject coverage).

 WaA publishes articles which may be empirical or theoretical in scope but are written in a style that is accessible to practitioners, decision makers and students.

 The Response option allows readers to interact and further the debates and questions raised by a particular article.
 Responses are published in subsequent issues and linked to the relevant article.

 We encourage readers to submit proposals for special issues.
 Special issues comprise a set of manuscripts that address a single theme (for example, papers from a common session in a conference, and/or manuscripts collected after a call for papers launched by WaA).
 They must include a substantial introductory and summary manuscript.

 Manuscripts are solicited, collected and edited by a Special Issue Editor, through a call for papers or otherwise.
 Special Issue Editors must collect and submit a minimum of five high-quality papers (in addition of the introductory article).
 These papers will go through the normal review process.
 The Editors-in-Chief keep the latitude, in coordination with the Guest Editors, to reject a particular manuscript.
 If you are interested in submitting a proposal for a special issue, please contact the Managing Editor for more details: email@example.com